Destination X: How To Travel Fearlessly (And Miss Flights) With Mom

 Anywhr Without The Planning

-We know Ning is adventurous, or as she puts it, "a calculated risk-taker" and with the desire for "planned spontaneity".
+We know Ning is adventurous, or as she puts it, "a calculated risk-taker".
 She's also a go-getter, if you haven't already gathered, and she takes charge–cue the planning Ning.

 "Why did you choose to go Anywhr?" and "What was different about your Anywhr trip compared to your previous trips?"
 We asked (eagerly), every trip a chance for Anywhr's team to learn and improve.
 "I wanted to go on a trip without having to plan...
 When travelling, I take charge.
 I pick the destination, book flights, accommodation, think about the things to do," Ning said.
 "I make spreadsheets and drop pins!" (she added shyly).